A Survey on Adversarial Contention Resolution: The Static Case

 \subsection{Backoff Algorithms}

-Arguably, the most well-known backoff algorithm is randomized \defn{binary exponential backoff} (\beb), which was introduced by Metcalf and Boggs~\cite{MetcalfeBo76}. \beb proceeds in disjoint \defn{contention windows (CWs)} consisting of consecutive slots.
+Arguably, the most well-known backoff algorithm is binary exponential backoff (\beb), which was introduced by Metcalf and Boggs~\cite{MetcalfeBo76}, and briefly discussed in Section~\ref{sec:introduction}. \beb proceeds in disjoint \defn{contention windows (CWs)} consisting of consecutive slots.
 In each CW, a \thing with a packet selects a slot uniformly at random to attempt a transmission.
 If successful, another packet may be processed in the same fashion, if one exists.
 Else, transmission is attempted in the next CW, which is double the size of the current CW.
 This is illustrated in Figure~\ref{fig:beb}, along with pseudocode.

-While originally intended for use with Ethernet over bus networks~\cite{stuck1984introduction}, \beb has since found application in a range of domains such as wireless communication~\cite{zhou2019singletons,sun:backoff,6859627,saher:log}, transactional memory~\cite{herelihy:transactional,scherer:advanced}, concurrent memory access~\cite{Ben-DavidB17,80120,mellor-crummey:algorithms}, and congestion control~\cite{mondal:removing}.\footnote{In practice, \beb may use a different constant-sized initial window size, and also be truncated at a maximum window size.} Despite this widespread use, the makespan for \beb is sub-optimal (see Bender et al.~\cite{bender:adversarial}); specifically, for a batch of $n$ packets that begin executing \beb at the same time, the makespan is $\Theta(n \log n)$.
+While originally intended for use with Ethernet over bus networks~\cite{stuck1984introduction}, \beb has since found application in a range of domains such as wireless communication~\cite{zhou2019singletons,sun:backoff,6859627,saher:log}, transactional memory~\cite{herelihy:transactional,scherer:advanced}, concurrent memory access~\cite{Ben-DavidB17,80120,mellor-crummey:algorithms}, and congestion control~\cite{mondal:removing}.\footnote{A ubiquitous example is WiFi, where many of the standards use BEB as a core mechanism for governing how devices gain access to a wireless channel.
+In these standards, the initial window size is typically some constant larger than $1$, and the maximum window size is limited to a value just over $1000$.} Despite this widespread use, the makespan for \beb is sub-optimal (see Bender et al.~\cite{bender:adversarial}); specifically, for a batch of $n$ packets that begin executing \beb at the same time, the makespan is $\Theta(n \log n)$.
 To understand why, we need to become familiar with the notion of contention.